Learn how to maximize ultrasonography as a tool through compentency-based training. With simulation, learners can develop necessary psychomotor...

 Today’s medical school and residency program graduates face a dynamic and progressively competitive work environment.
 Traditional tasks and roles reserved for physicians are being rapidly transitioned to advanced practice providers, such as physician assistants and nurse practitioners.
 The evolving role of advanced practice providers has been fueled by the need to address primary care workforce shortages, improve specialty care access, and reduce healthcare costs (Fenwick et al., Fraze et al., Mashlan et al., Rincon et al., Sarzynski & Barry).

-The differences in duration of education and clinical training before obtaining a license to engage in the independent care of patients, between physicians and advanced practice providers, is striking (Shaffer et al.).
+The differences in duration of education and clinical training before obtaining a license to engage in the independent care of patients, between physicians and advanced practice providers, are striking (Shaffer et al.).
 For example, a Family Medicine physician will undergo approximately 20,700 to 21,700 total hours of training versus 2,800 to 5,350 hours of training for a nurse practitioner with a doctorate (Figure 1).
-Medical educators will be progressively challenged to ensure that the thousands of extra hours of training medical students and residents undergo directly translate to valuable knowledge and marketable skills that lead to improved patient care.
+Medical educators will be progressively challenged to ensure that the thousands of extra hours of training medical student members and residents undergo directly translate to valuable knowledge and marketable skills that lead to improved patient care.

 Concurrently, scientific breakthroughs across medical disciplines are straining the capacity of educational institutions to translate recent advances into medical education.
 It is estimated that the doubling time for the corpus of medical knowledge was 50 years in 1950; 7 years in 1980; 3 ½ years in 2010; and is now 73 days in 2020 (Figure 2).
 This has created a perpetual “knowledge and skills gap between what people know at one moment and what they will need to know at the next moment to be successful in their everyday lives and the workplace” (O’Mahony et al.).

 Many undergraduate medical education institutions are revising their curricula to align with today’s educational priorities.
 The widespread availability of online reference sources and decision support tools has minimized the need for rote memorization of many items.
 Supervising (attending) physicians are more often looked to for “experienced guidance” by today’s trainees, rather than as a primary source of clinical knowledge.
-Medical educators need to ensure students have a solid foundation of knowledge by emphasizing the principles of pathologic diseases, essentials of patient care, and how to critically interpret medical literature to support lifelong learning.
+Medical educators need to ensure students have a solid foundation of knowledge by emphasizing the principles of pathologic diseases, the essentials of patient care, and how to critically interpret medical literature to support lifelong learning.
 Medical school graduates need to obtain the foundation of medical knowledge required to efficiently function, but also need to develop the ability to devise solutions for future workplace challenges (Mylopoulos et al.).

 Continued advances in genomic medicine, bioinformatics, data science, and other disciplines, combined with the progressive integration of artificial intelligence (AI) will require an ongoing re-examination of educational priorities.
 Medical educators are currently exploring pathways to formulate a dynamic undergraduate medical education curriculum, irrespective of curricular format (e.g., discipline-based, organ-based, complaint-based, or interwoven).

 Traditional time-based approaches to medical education need to transition to competency-based education and the development of “master adaptive learners” needs to be fostered (Branzetti et al., Cutrer et al., Mylopoulos et al., Scott et al., Sharma et al.).
 Leveraging evolving third-party educational platforms that enable personalized, learning approaches will tailor teaching to individual learner requirements and improve learning efficacy.
 Medical educators can now access a robust suite of simulation solutions to train students on how to respond to a variety of clinical scenarios and how to execute a variety of medical procedures.
-Creating tight feedback loops between academic institutions and simulation companies will enable innovators to continue to iterate based upon constructive feedback and provide improved simulation products.
+Creating tight feedback loops between academic institutions and simulation companies will enable innovators to continue to iterate based on constructive feedback and provide improved simulation products.

 Enhancing Patient Care Through Diagnostic Imaging

 To improve patient care, medical school graduates will need to know how to optimally apply advanced diagnostic imaging.
-The initial assessment, evaluation, timely management, and appropriate disposition of the “undifferentiated patient” is critically important.
+The initial assessment, evaluation, timely management, and appropriate disposition of the “undifferentiated patient” are critically important.
 Classification of a patient’s presenting complaint will often trigger a well-defined response (e.g., code STEMI, code Trauma, code Stroke) by a multidisciplinary team of specialists focused on a specific medical condition.
 Diagnostic imaging very often plays a critical role in this process.
 An incorrect initial diagnosis or misclassification may result in a cascade of tests or interventions that delay or compromise patient care.

 The ability to precisely assess, evaluate, and manage patients is an essential core skill set for today’s medical school graduates and will remain so into the future.
 Medical educators continuously decide which novel elements to integrate into existing curricula designed to empower medical students with the aforementioned core skills.